 - Visit Outbyte.com to download the Mac repair tool.

 - Follow the prompts to install, and then launch the app once installed.

-- Let it run, MacRepair will scan your entire PC for leftover cache, junk files, and performance issues.
+- Let it run, MacRepair will scan your entire computer for leftover cache, junk files, and performance issues.

 - Assess the list of detected issues and click on ‘Resolve All’ for the app to quickly fix your Mac.